Rahul Johri

-Rahul Johri presently serves as President – Business, South Asia of Zee Entertainment Enterprises Ltd. He was the 1st Chief Executive Officer at the Board of Control for Cricket in India.
+Rahul Johri presently serves as President – Business,South Asia of Zee Entertainment Enterprises Ltd (having previously served as Executive Vice President and General Manager - South Asia for Discovery Networks Asia Pacific).
+He was the 1st Chief Executive Officer at the Board of Control for Cricket in India.
 Johri was responsible for the functioning of operations, stakeholder management and building strategies for further promoting the sport.
-Prior to which he served as Executive Vice President and General Manager - South Asia for Discovery Networks Asia Pacific.

 Education

 In 1989, Johri graduated from Bareilly College.
 In 1991, he received an MBA from MJP Rohilkhand University.
 He is an alumnus of Sherwood College, Nainital, Uttarakhand.

 Career

 Johri has over 25 years of experience in the media industry, working across news channels, magazines and news dailies, including AajTak, Outlook and Hindustan Times.
 While at Discovery he has served as a Board Member and Treasurer of the Indian Broadcasting Foundation (IBF).
 He also served as a member of the media and entertainment committee of the Confederation of Indian Industries (CII) and was a member of the film and television committee of the Federation of Indian Chambers of Commerce and Industry (FICCI).
 He has been a member of the Executive Board of the Indo American Chambers of Commerce (ASSOCHAM).